Pygmalions/EmitToolbox/README.md

 # EmitToolbox

-A tool library for IL weaving and dynamic classes generating with System.Reflection.Emit.
+A tool library for dynamic IL weaving and proxy classes generating with System.Reflection.Emit.